Noun exercises

-Noun Definition & Exercises:
+Noun Definition and Exercises:

 Common nouns refer to general, ordinary things or entities (e.g., dog, city).